al-ell/geoQuiz/README.md

 As a Returning visitor I want to:

 - All first time user goals
-- Choose a quiz depending on geographical themes
+- Choose a quiz depending on difficulty themes
-- Answer different questions, or in a different order
+- Answer different questions, or in a random order
-- See what's new since lastvisiting
+- See what's new since last visiting

 #### __Admin User__